dlicht110/compiler-construction/BNFC-installation-java.md

 (you may not need sudo).

-Now, going back to the directory `examples` in the BNFC directory downloaded from github
+Now, going back to the directory `examples` in the directory `bnfc` downloaded from github

     bnfc -m -java Calc.cf
     make

 should result in producing a bunch of `.java` files as described on page 12 of the [slides](http://www.grammaticalframework.org/ipl-book/slides/2-slides-ipl-book.pdf).

-To test whether the parser works enter
+To test whether the parser works enter (still working in the directory `bnfc/examples')

     echo "23 + 4 * 70" | java Calc/Test